cartoonist/gum/README.md

 ```bash
 $ sudo apt install zlib1g-dev cmake  # on Debian-based operating systems
 ```

+**Note:** Although build scripts employ some workaround to extend the support for older versions of CMake, we strongly recommend using CMake >=3.19.

 *⤷ If you are using the core library (i.e. without vg support), proceed to [Configuration section](#configuration).*